 The Big Five for 2nd & 3rd Grade

 Welcome to Wolfe Stew!
 We are glad you chose to spend National Math Storytelling Day with us!
-A day to combine literacy and math - what a fun way to approach math for our learners who are more literary minded.
+A day that combines literacy and math, what a fun way to approach math for our learners who are more literary minded.

 What math books or math storytelling have you used with your learners?
 It is so fun seeing them connect with and live in the world of numbers.
 When they begin to discover math everywhere, you know they truly embrace it.